 So which masks are safest and most effective for kids—and how do you convince kids to wear them?
-We asked doctors and epidemiologists the biggest questions parents have about masks at school.
+We asked doctors and epidemiologists the biggest questions parents have about wearing masks at school.

 What kind of face mask is best for children to wear at school?